 A master of exotic Floribbean cuisine (a combination of Florida and Caribbean flavors), award-winning Chef John Harris blends local citrus and bold spices to create unforgettable dishes.
 With more than 20 years of experience as executive chef at the Sheraton Sand Key Resort, he is known for creating uniquely flavorful soups using fresh, seasonal ingredients from local markets and specialty fish dishes at Rusty's Bistro.
 Nestled in the beautiful Gulf-front resort on an expansive, pristine white-sand beach, Rusty's features a "Cuisine of the Sun" philosophy to match its magnificent setting.

-Tom Pritchard, Executive Chef, Salt Rock Grill, Indian Shores
+Barry Spalding, Executive Chef, Salt Rock Grill, Indian Shores

 Jeremy Duclut, Executive Chef, Cassis American Brasserie, St. Pete